Road trip: Preparing your vehicle

 See a mechanic

 If you’re worried that you don’t have time to do it all yourself, or don’t know how, take your vehicle to your local mechanic beforehand.
-Much of these steps they will check and fix via a routine service, however you can also get your mechanic to check for/fix anything outside of a regular service, such as checking the brakes, suspension or tyre condition, for example.
+Many of these steps they will check and fix via a routine service, however you can also get your mechanic to check for/fix anything outside of a regular service, such as checking the brakes, suspension or tyre condition, for example.

 Important tools & supplies to carry on your trip: